hayhan/vimrc/README.md

 For MacOS and Linux, clone it to ~/.vim and then copy my_vimrc to ~/ and rename it to .vimrc.

-For Windows, clone it to C:\Users\your_username\vimfiles and then copy my_vimrc to vim installation directory, e.g. C:\Program Fiels\Vim, and change its name to _vimrc.
-Comment out line 15 and uncomment line 16 with your username in _vimrc.
+For Windows, clone it to C:\Users\your_username\vimfiles and then copy my_vimrc to C:\Users\your_username\ and rename it to _vimrc.
+Comment out line 15 and uncomment line 16 with your username changing in _vimrc.

 At last, open the .vimrc or _vimrc with vim and run :PlugInstall